tkrop/go-testing/README.md

 If you like to contribute, please create an issue and/or pull request with a proper description of your proposal or contribution.
 I will review it and provide feedback on it as fast as possible.

+## Disclaimer

+This software is developed with the help of AI following the highest human standards.
+All actions executed by AI are carefully reviewed, counter-checked, and corrected with the highest human standards and quality goals in mind.
+No AI generate code is allowed to be merged or released without a careful human reviews to prevent systematic degeneration of coding standards and code quality.